-These injections enable attackers to display malicious, fake browser update windows.
-These attacks are notable because they reflect the user’s environment.
-Displayed content matches the user’s browser and, in some cases, is geotargeted.
+These injections let attackers display malicious, fake browser update windows.
+These attacks are notable because they reflect the user’s environment: The displayed content matches the user’s browser and, in some cases, is geotargeted.

 Compromised Industry Sites Pose a Challenge